-However, flat towing has plenty of intricacies that you may be unaware of.
-This material’s goal is to address them.
-Plus, we’ll provide you with a list of cars that can be flat towed.
+However, flat towing has plenty of intricacies you may be unaware of.
+This content’s goal is to address them.
+Plus, we’ll provide you with a list of cars that can be flat towed at the time of writing.

 What is flat towing?